 Cancers begin as microscopic cells that cannot progress by themselves.
 They need a blood supply to provide them with the nutrients required to grow.
 Without this stimulation, most cancers will never become dangerous.
 However, when cancer cells bind themselves to a cancer-causing chemical (carcinogen) they produce an angiogenic environment that allows them to grow and expand into clusters.
 This is why angiogenesis is the hallmark of all cancer types, including breast cancer.

 But where do these chemicals come from; these angiogenic activators that promote cancerous cell growth?

 According the National Center for Biotechnology Information (NCBI), most come from animal-based proteins such as meat and eggs, with a remarkable number of cell-growth activators being found in dairy milk.
-With that in mind, if you haven’t tried almond or cashew milk yet, perhaps now would be a good time to do so!
+If you haven’t tried almond or cashew milk yet, perhaps now would be a good time to do so!

-We are actually forming microscopic cancers in our bodies all the time, and over 40% of women aged between 40-50 have cancer cells in their breasts.
+We are actually forming microscopic cancers in our bodies all the time, and over 40% of women aged between 40 and 50 have cancer cells in their breasts.
 That’s why it’s so important not only to avoid foods that activate angiogenesis, but to also consume foods that are anti-angiogenic.

 In the world of plants, there are a plethora of foods that are naturally anti-angiogenic: foods that can block blood vessel growth and, subsequently, inhibit cancerous cells from ever developing into cancer, even in those for whom cancers run in the family.